gumaerc-testorg/15.617-spring-2004/content/pages/syllabus.md

 ### Take-home Exercises

 There are two take-home exercises.
 Students have three hours for an exercise, and some choice as to the particular three-hour period.
-The exercises have been scheduled to be available during the periods shown on the [assignments]({{< baseurl >}}/pages/assignments) page.
+The exercises have been scheduled to be available during the periods shown on the {{% resource_link 7926d0c0-6b26-86e4-d2db-1838b00d5715 "assignments" %}} page.
 For each exercise, each student will make arrangements with the TA to receive the exam by e-mail at a mutually determined time during the availability period, and will e-mail back the completed exam within three hours of receiving it.
 The second exercise will cover only material not covered by the first.

 During the period the exercises are available, students may not consult any other person about the content of the course.